jkedmiston/jkedmiston/README.md

 ![Google Cloud](https://img.shields.io/badge/Google Cloud-4285F4?logo=google-cloud&logoColor=white) -->

 - 🔭 I currently use Github to work on various small POCs basically to jot down notes to myself.
 One I like to have for basic CRUD capabilities but also demonstrate more complex data manipulations is at [https://www.johnedmiston.com](https://www.johnedmiston.com).
 Another one is hosted at [https://www.movierank.org](https://www.movierank.org) and cross references several movie scoring sources to "find something good to watch" on one of the major streaming services.
-- 🌱 I’m currently learning operations research methods.
+- 🌱 I’m currently learning operations research methods, but have expertise in continuum mechanics, finite element simulations, physical experiments/parameter estimation, web applications and business intelligence/data analysis.
 - 📫 How to reach me: johnkedmiston@gmail.com

 ### Where to find me